Camp Tiffin is now full.

 Leave cell phones and other valuables at home.
 These have a habit of falling out of pockets and getting lost in the woods!
 If campers do bring valuables we are not responsible for them.

-- Wash your hands, and when that is not possible, sanitize your hands, especially before and after you eat.
+- Washing hands, and when that is not possible, sanitize hands, especially before and after eating.

 - Do not eat unless it is during 1 of 2 nutrition breaks